tht/autodoist/README.md

 2. Checking the main task regenerates all sub-tasks
 3. Checking the main task regenerates all sub-tasks only if all sub-tasks have been checked first

 When this functionality is activated, it is possible to chose which mode is used as overall functionality for your Todoist.
-See the example given at [running Autodoist](#running-autodoist)
+See the example given at [running Autodoist](#running-autodoist).

 In addition you can override the overall mode by adding the labels `Regen_off`, `Regen_all`, or `Regen_all_if_completed` to one of your main recurrings task.
 These labels will automatically be created for you.